Benefits of Yoga

-Yoga is an ancient practice that aims to connect the mind, body and spirit.
+Yoga is an ancient practice that aims to connect the mind, body, and spirit.
 It can be incredibly beneficial for your physical health as well as your mental wellbeing.
-The best part is it can be practised by all ages, and you do not even need to attend an expensive yoga class.
-Many people enjoy yoga in the comfort of their own home with just a yoga matt and a few rehearsed moves.
+The best part is all ages can practice it, and you do not even need to attend an expensive yoga class.
+Many people enjoy Yoga in the comfort of their home with just a yoga mat and a few rehearsed moves.

-So, if that is not enough to convince you, here are 8 reasons why you should start doing yoga:
+So, if that is not enough to convince you, here are eight reasons why you should start doing yoga:

 It Relieves Stress